 Turning the effects loop on or off can take care of all the devices at the same time and can be a handy feature.

 Buffered Effects Loop

-Effects loop buffering is done by designing a circuit that provides the most optimal conditions to send a strong signal from one device to another.
+Effects loop buffering is done by a circuit that provides optimal conditions.
+That is, to send a high-quality signal from one device to another.
 These conditions include the lowest impedance, and strongest signals possible without degradation.

-Most amplifiers on the market have buffered loops, but some techs are known to install one and not provide this type of circuitry.
+Most amplifiers on the market have buffered loops.
+But some techs are known to install one and not provide this type of circuitry.
 Buffering the signal is normally done by a vacuum tube, op-amp, or transistor.